Lemony Snicket’s A Series of Unfortunate Events (2017)

 There are also a plethora of subtle nods to the books while adding in some new fun plot lines as well.
 Count Olaf saying, “Except I can’t seem to find the sugar bowl.”
 I mean, come on.
-And [SPOILER] The Baudelaire orphans might not even be orphans!
-Will Arnett and Cobie Smulders are playing the parents, and it looks like they will be up to some pretty interesting things in the series trying to reconnect with their children.
+Will Arnett and Cobie Smulders are playing [what we assume to be] the Baudelaire’s parents, and it looks like they will be up to some pretty interesting things in the series trying to reconnect with their children.

 In the end, what makes people want to watch more A Series of Unfortunate Events?
 Well, all of the above mentioned things are a start, but I think what really has people coming back is that the show is just like the books.
 It is the purest adaptation I’ve seen quiet possibly ever.

 While waiting for Season Two, remember that if you need help, don’t call the regular fire department, check the sugar bowl, and look for clues in acrostic poems.
 I am looking forward to learning more about VFD, the fate of the parents, The Quagmire Triplets, Esme Squalor and Carmelita Spats.
 If you feel like you can’t wait for Season Two, I’d go back and do a frame by frame rewatch of the series.
 There are clues EVERYWHERE.